COMP2150-24s1/level-design-assessment-RabiSunderland/README.md

 **Evidence Attached?** "I feel this introduces all the main mechanics of the game in a straightforward manner." was changed to "I feel this introduces all the main mechanics of the game straightforwardly."

-**Additional Notes:** I used Grammarly to correct some tense issues as well as spotting errors in my spelling or how a sentence reads.
+**Additional Notes:** I used Grammarly to correct some tense issues as well as spotting errors in my spelling or how a sentence read.
 Not all corrections were used since a number of them were poor choices.